 ~ Audrey Watters, from the Foreword to An Urgency of Teachers

-I have been teaching in higher education for over 20 years.
+I have been teaching in higher education for 25 years.
 I’ve worked with undergraduate students at large state schools, liberal arts colleges, and a community college, as well as with non-traditional adult students and teachers at all levels of education.
 I have taught face-to-face, hybrid, and online.
 I have designed over 30 courses in a range of fields, including education, film, composition, and digital studies.

 In 2011, I co-founded Hybrid Pedagogy, an open-access academic journal that combines the strands of critical and digital pedagogy to arrive at the best social and civil uses of technology and digital media in education.
 In 2015, I co-founded Digital Pedagogy Lab, a series of on-ground intensives focused on critical digital pedagogy.
 We've offered 2-, 3-, and 5-day pedagogical development events at the American University in Cairo, University of Prince Edward Island, University of Wisconsin-Madison, University of Delaware, University of Mary Washington, University of Colorado, University of Warwick, the Open University, and others.

 My work draws national and international attention.
 In the last ten years, I’ve been invited to give keynotes and plenary talks by UNESCO, the Higher Education Academy, Coventry University, Duke University, Stanford University, BCCampus, the Open University, and others.
 I’ve offered workshops at the Digital Humanities Summer Institute (DHSI), Lewis and Clark College, Guilford College, LaSalle College of the Arts in Singapore, University of Warwick, and others.